tilakp/tilakp/README.md

 ## Hi there 👋

 Hello, my name is Tilak Patel.
 I am a developer/builder by heart.
-I live in Redmond, Washington and work at Amazon.
+I live in Redmond, Washington with my beautiful wife and work at Amazon.
 Living a meaningful life is something that fuels me and keeps me going.
+I love taking [photos](https://www.instagram.com/tilak) and reading [books](http://goodreads.com/tilakv).

 You will find some of my non-work related experiments ⚡ on github.